 4 Silk Wood trail, Westonbirt Arboretum, Gloucestershire

-You’ll be blown away at Westonbirt as over 15,000 trees put on one of the world’s most spectacular autumn shows!
+You’ll be blown away at Westonbirt as over 15,000 trees put on one of the world’s most spectacular autumn shows - perfect for autumn walks!
 Take a 1.6 mile easy stroll along the Silk Wood trail where you can admire the canopy of colour up close on the Treetop Walkway and then through Silk Wood itself to witness the magnificent collection of Japanese maples ablaze in reds, oranges and yellows.

 Explore Westonbirt, The National Arboretum.